 Laura, Brian and Pete present a trove of freshly-discovered material, with ballads sourced from Alison Morgan’s new book on the broadsides of the day, and from their own research, with many set to original tunes.
 Between them they offer three fine voices and instrumental skills on concertina, melodeon, bouzouki, guitar, cello and banjo, and add to the mix period dance music from the Manchester area.
-‘The Road to Peterloo’ is touring the UK during the bicentennial year 2019 (check out the “Gigs” page for dates), and will also be recording and releasing an album.
+‘The Road to Peterloo’ toured in the bicentennial year of 2019, with full houses at several folk music festivals and a number of well-attended standalone concerts, and will be back on the road for a limited number of appearances in 2020 (check out the “Gigs” page for dates).
+The music and songs from the show are also available on CD (“Shop”).

 “A thoroughly enjoyable night, not to be missed… I learned much from the dialogue between the songs and tunes, which told the story leading up to Peterloo… Superb music from Brian, Laura and Pete… I give it 5 stars”